On the homotopy type of a cofibred category: Bisimplicial sets from fibrations

 If the cleavage $\Sigma$ is not closed, then $N_cE$ and $N_fE$ do not necessarily have the same homotopy type.
 Let us illustrate this with an example.

-\begin{example} Let $E$ be the category obtained from the ordinal $[3]$ by formally inverting the arrow $2\to 3$.
+\begin{example} Let $E$ be the category obtained from the ordinal ${\bf\u 3}$ by formally inverting the arrow $2\to 3$.
 Note that $E$ has an initial element and hence $BE$ is contractible (cf. \ref{contractible}).
 We shall see $E$ as the total category of a fibration endowed with a cleavage $\Sigma$ in such a way that $N_cE$ is not contractible.
 Since $d(N_fE)$ and $NE$ have the same homotopy type (see \ref{thm2}), we conclude that in this example the inclusion $i:N_cE\to N_fE$ is not a weak equivalence.

-Let $B=[2]$ and let $p:E\to B$ be the surjection which takes twice the value $2$.
+Let $B={\bf\u 2}$ and let $p:E\to B$ be the surjection which twice takes the value $2$.
 Clearly it is a fibration.
 Let $\Sigma$ be the normal cleavage which contains the arrow $0\to3$.

-By simple inspection one deduces that if a simplex $s\in N_cE$ is not contained in the fiber $E_2$, then its mast must be trivial.
-Since a simplex in $N_cE$ is determined by its mast and its base (cf. \ref{mastil}), it follows that $0\in N_cE_{00}$ is face only of $0\to1,0\to3\in N_cE_{01}$ and some degenerate simplices.
+If a simplex $s\in N_cE$ is not contained in the fiber $E_2$, then its mast must be trivial.
+Since a simplex in $N_cE$ is determined by its mast and its base (cf. \ref{mastil}), it follows that the non-degenerate simplices of $N_cE$ are $0\to1,0\to3,1\to2 \in N_cE_{0,1}$ and some others included in the fiber $E_2$.
 Thus, the loop $0\to1\to2\to3\leftarrow0$ gives a non-trivial element of $\pi_1(B_cE,0)$ and therefore $B_cE$ is not contractible. \end{example}